cloudflare/cloudflare-docs/products/ddos-protection/src/content/get-started/index.md

 </Aside>

-### Step 4 — Switch ruleset actions back to the default
+### 4. Switch ruleset actions back to the default

-Revert the change you did in [Step 1](#step-1--configure-ruleset-actions-to-log), changing the action of each Managed Ruleset rule back to its default value.
+Revert the change you did in [Step 1](#1-configure-ruleset-actions-to-log), changing the action of each Managed Ruleset rule back to its default value.

 Do the following in the Cloudflare dashboard: